chrislattman/blogging-project/docs/curl/README.md

 - `-u <username:password>` specifies the username and password for a server
     - This is equivalent to sending the HTTP request header `Authentication: Basic <encoding>`, where `<encoding>` is the string `username:password` encoded in [base64](../terminal-commands#converting-between-hexadecimal-and-base64)
 - `-x https://proxy-address` specifies an HTTPS proxy to use to connect to a website
+    - Under the hood, this works by changing the IP header destination host to the proxy address
+    - The proxy server then gets the real destination host from the HTTP Host header (and then use DNS to get the real destination IP address)
+    - This differs from a VPN, since all network traffic is tunneled through a virtual network adapter, which the VPN client reads from, encrypts the traffic, and sends it to the VPN server through the real network adapter
 - `--ssl-reqd` forces TLS to be used for any protocol
     - Alternatively, you can specify a specific (secure) protocol to use with `--proto =<protocol>`
     - Example: `--proto =https` only lets `curl` use HTTPS for the request